-Open positions in human-machine interaction at Imperial College London
+Open positions in human interface at Imperial College London

-- sensorimotor augmentation and control of supernumerary limbs (see Abdi et al. Scientific Reports 2016; Mehring et al. Nature Communication 2019)
+- sensorimotor augmentation and control of supernumerary limbs (see Abdi et al. Scientific Reports 2016; Mehring et al. Nature Communication 2019; EC H2020 NIMA)

-- predictive haptic coding in animals and for robotics (https://www.ph-coding.eu/)
+- predictive haptic coding in animals and for robotics (EC H2020 PH-CODING)

 - development of neural activity in infants born preterm and with cerebral palsy (see DallOrso et al. Cerebral Cortex 2018, Mutalib et al. J of NeuroEngineering and Rehabilitation 2019)

-Interesting applicants with suitable background(s) can submit a CV and < 1 page of motivation for such position to <firstname.lastname@example.org> with title "HRG position: <your name>".
-You can also ask for information at the same address.
+Interested applicants with suitable background(s) can submit a CV and < 1 page of motivation for such a position to <firstname.lastname@example.org> with the title "HRG position: <your name>".
+You can also ask for further information at the same address.

-Suitable backgrounds for Ph.D. applicants may be in physics, related engineering fields and computer science.
+Suitable backgrounds for Ph.D. applicants may be in physics, robotics, computer science and related engineering fields.
 Note that the funding is only for the EU/EEA/UK level of fees for PhD studies at Imperial.
 However candidates from outside the EU are welcome to apply if they have suitable complementary funding.

-We are looking for two postdocs with a strong background in computational modelling or mechatronics.
-These postdocs will have the opportunity to work with our worldwide network of collaborators and to be involved in guiding of PhD students in their respective projects.
+We are looking in particular for postdocs with a strong background in computational modelling or mechatronics.
+These postdocs will have the opportunity to work with our worldwide network of collaborators and to be involved in the guiding of PhD students in their respective projects.